autometrics-dev/autometrics-shared/specs/autometrics_v1.0.0.md

 Libraries SHOULD expose functionality to make the metrics available to the user in either the Prometheus text format or the OpenTelemetry Protocol (otlp).
 It is up to the user to decide whether they want to implement a push or pull based model.
-Libraries MAY provide higher level implementation to expose the metrics in a push or pull based model.
+Libraries MAY provide higher level implementations to expose the metrics in a push or pull based model.

 ### Service-Level Objectives (SLOs)